cs2dsb/rust-web-deploy-scripts/readme.md

    * `haproxy-global.sh` - uses `haproxy.cfg.template` and `sites.lst` to create and install the haproxy config (see those files above for more info).

-   * `postgres-data.sh` - creates users/roles defined in `roles.lst` then creates databases for each `<database name>.sql` if the database doesnt' already exist.
+   * `postgres-data.sh` - creates users/roles defined in `roles.lst` then creates databases for each `<database name>.sql` if the database doesn't already exist.

    * `systemd-service.sh` - uses `system.template` to create a systemd service file for each user app.
 Replaces the service name, working directory, bin and user account then moves the service file to the app working directory before installing and starting the service.